 While support is not necessarily available to children yet to be born, child support can be awarded on a temporary basis – that is, before the case has gone to a final trial.
 Upon a filing of a paternity case, a party may also move for temporary child support (this must also be supported with clear and convincing evidence of paternity on the basis of genetic or other evidence.)
 Fla.
 Stat. § 742.031 (2019).

 Temporary awards of support may be granted to those parents desperately in need of support on a temporary basis before the trial.
 It is still not entirely clear if the Court will allow all costs, including medical and attorneys’ fees, on the temporary basis; child support is specifically named in statute.
 It is also worth noting that the procedures for “temporary hearings” differ amongst counties and there may be restrictions in yours.

-However, our experienced Tallahassee / Leon County Attorneys have experience in your area and many others, and can provide answers to many questions you may have about receiving support for your unborn / soon to be born children.
-Call our office today 800-822-5170 to setup an appointment to speak to one of our Tallahassee / Leon County attorneys.
+However, our experienced Florida / Leon County Attorneys have experience in your area and many others, and can provide answers to many questions you may have about receiving support for your unborn / soon to be born children.
+Call our office today 800-822-5170 to setup an appointment to speak to one of our Florida / Leon County attorneys.
 Our firm also has offices in Panama City, Pensacola, Fort Walton and Orlando.
 We pride ourselves on our statewide family law practice.